DiegoRenner/Game-Sim-ML-in-Finances-/README.md

 https://tensorboard.dev/experiment/Ln4K7bKCRkKrbxzo9bzOjA/#scalars

 We could however also see in this previous example that this seems to be a local minimum where one of the agents gets the upper hand, always increasing it's reward when it's turn to optimize comes around.
 The other agent however doesn't manage to gain back all of the advantage in it's own turn.

+## Future Work
+We could see in the previous section that some kind of convergence is definitely possible but this wasn't really the convergence we were looking for, and also it was only tested in the simplest two agent scenario.

+### Finding a stable optimum for two agents
+First we would suggest continuing to stick to the two agent scenario and trying to find an optimum where both agents have maximized their rewards in a simillar manner.
+There are many paths to persue in order to possibly reach this goal but in order to get our first bearings it would probably be useful to do some ensemble training.
+In the ensemble training we would do small runs while testing several combinations of training parameters such as epochs trained for, population size, population deviation and others.
+If all else fails it is of course also possible to experiment with the NN architecture, which at the moment only has one dense hidden layer.

+### Generalizing to more agents
+If there is a set of parameters found that leads to finding a stable optimum with two agents the next step would be to take these parameters and see if they can be generalized to more agent scenarios.
+If that doesn't work of course one could also do ensemble training here and see what the differences to doing this in the previous setting would be.
+Questions like: "Do we need to scale the population size with which we train according to the number of agents?" could be interesting.